And still remembering Estelle Bennet.

 And Ronnie Spector is dazzling.
 Just dazzling.

 There is a bizarre coda to the performance.
 At the end, Shaffer reads a congratulatory message from Phil Spector.
-This message came after years of preventing, in his role as a member of the Hall of Fame Board of Governors, their induction.
+This message came after Spector, in his role as a member of the Hall of Fame Board of Governors, prevented their induction.
 And that is only one piece of the behind the scenes abuse and theft that marked Spector’s treatment of the Ronettes and his former wife Ronnie Spector.

 Why did Spector finally allow their induction?
 Let’s just say that being charged with murder and being out on $1 million bail in 2007 didn’t leave him in the strongest position.